famsf/insights/src/la-prose.md

           - caption: ''
             components:
             - template: "@molecules/slide--in-depth__intro/slide--in-depth__intro.html.twig"
-              title: What is an Artist's Book?
+              title: What Is an Artist's Book?
               text: 'An artist’s book, like a painting or a sculpture, is created to be a work of art.
 It is a hybrid art form, both literary and visual in concept, and often collaborative.</em>'
               picture:
                 srcset: